Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-To better understand the observed response of the conjugation rate to shear (Fig.~\ref{fig:Fig2}A), we must assess how shear affects the probability of conjugation per encounter as well as the encounter kernel (compare Eq.~\ref{eq:eta_p_Gamma}).
-Considering the total encounter kernel~(Eq.~\ref{eq:gamma_tot}) as a function of the shear rate (Fig.~\ref{fig:Fig2}B) demonstrates that encounters are driven by diffusion rather than shear at low shear rates.
-Equating $\Gamma_\tn{diff}=\Gamma_\tn{shear}$ in Eq.~(\ref{eq:gammas}), gives the shear rate $\dot\gamma=\SI{1.3}{\per\second}$ at which shear overtakes diffusion in determining the encounter rate (broken vertical line in Fig.~\ref{fig:Fig2}B).
-This shear value is a close match to the observed transition from the conjugation plateau to the increase in conjugation rate with increasing shear rate.
+Considering the total encounter kernel~(Eq.~\ref{eq:gamma_tot}) as a function of the shear rate for different cell radii $r$~($=r_\tn{D}=r_\tn{R}$) demonstrates that encounters are driven by diffusion rather than shear at low shear rates (Fig.~\ref{fig:Fig2}B).
+Because of the different scaling of the diffusive and shear-driven kernels with cell size~(Eq.~\ref{eq:gammas}), the total kernel is independent of cell size in the diffusive limit, but is very sensitive to cell size at high shear rates: changing $r=\SI{0.6}{\micro\meter}$ to $r=\SI{1.3}{\micro\meter}$ increases the encounter kernel ten-fold in the shear-dominated regime.
+Equating $\Gamma_\tn{diff}=\Gamma_\tn{shear}$ in Eq.~(\ref{eq:gammas}) gives the critical shear rate, above which the contribution of shear overtakes that of diffusion in determining the encounter rate (the arrows in Fig.~\ref{fig:Fig2}B indicate this critical shear rate for different cell radii).
+The calculated critical shear rate~($\dot\gamma=0.6-\SI{6}{\per\second}$) is a close match to the observed transition from the conjugation plateau to the region in which the conjugation rate increases with increasing shear rate.